Irrigation Services in Lubbock, TX – Drip Systems, and Drainage

 Our approach stays practical.
 Every system is designed around Lubbock’s watering ordinance, the soil and drainage conditions of the property, and the water needs of what is being irrigated.

 Lubbock combines challenges that are rarely found together: a city-enforced two-day watering schedule, caliche hardpan that prevents normal drainage, hard-freeze winters that damage unprotected components, and sustained winds that cause significant spray drift waste.
+A system designed without accounting for all four of these factors will underperform or fail within a season or two.

 City code requires automatic sprinkler systems installed after October 1, 2006 to include a freeze sensor set to stop operation at 35 degrees Fahrenheit and a rain sensor set to shut off at one-quarter inch of moisture or more.
 These are legal requirements, not optional upgrades.
+We check sensor function and ordinance compliance on every service call, including systems installed before the 2006 requirement took effect.

 The result is a system that runs within city rules, conserves water, and holds up through Lubbock’s seasonal extremes.